opencog/learn/README-Natural.md

   instructions to read and follow.
 If you are new to Postgres, this will be confusing and error-prone.

-The instructions below desribe both databases; skip the parts that don't apply to you.
+The instructions below describe both databases; skip the parts that don't apply to you.

 These instructions go through a basic "sniff test" to make sure